Samius1/SucceSaleS/docs/docker.md

 After the initial docker file, some improvements have been implemented.
 - Added .gitignore file to ignore some files.
 - Added multi-stage build to reduce the final image size.
+- New image selected as the best one, the alpine from microsoft.

 Now the image size is half of the initial one or less, only 539Mb.
 ![Scratch image](images/ImageSizeImprovements.png)